Double-Bridge Mechanism for Enhancing Tc in Oxide Superconductors

-\textit{Correlation mechanisms of Cooper pairs and their interaction energy scale}---Before delving deeply into the BEC of Cooper pairs in high-$T_c$ oxides~\cite{Pitaevskii2016,Chen-RevModPhys-2024}, let us first analyze the possible interacting mechanisms between two Cooper pairs.
-Figure~\ref{fig:1}(a) clearly illustrates that not only direct interactions but also indirect interactions mediated by oxygen anions (bridge-II) exist between two Cu-bridged (bridge-I) \textbf{\ce{h+}-Cu-\ce{h+}} hole Cooper pairs, which can be named as the double-bridge mechanism of high-$T_c$ superconductivity (see Fig.~\ref{fig:2}).
-We know that a \textbf{\ce{h+}-Cu-\ce{h+}} hole Cooper pair carries a charge of +2$e$ and possesses a non-zero orbital magnetic moment with the angular momentum quantum number $l$=2 ($d$-wave superconductivity) and the spin quantum number $s$=0 (Boson)~\cite{shi2025}.
-It is evident that direct Coulomb repulsion exists between two \textbf{\ce{h+}-Cu-\ce{h+}} Cooper pairs, with the shortest distance between them being the lattice constant $a x y \sim$200$m_e$, exhibit low critical temperatures ($T_c<$1 K)~\cite{RevModPhys.1984,Dong2025}.
-Compared with high-$T_c$ cuprates with carrier density of 10$^{21}$ cm$^{-3}$~\cite{Mourachkine2002,Harshman1992}, it is the low carrier density ($\sim$10$^{17}$-10$^{18}$ cm$^{-3}$) that leads to the small $T_c$ ($\sim$1.7 K) in MATBG~\cite{Cao2018,Chen-RevModPhys-2024}.
-In order to maximize $T_c$, $m^*$ must be reduced as much as possible under the condition of maintaining the optimal Cooper-pair concentration $n_s$.
+\textit{Correlation of Cooper pairs and their interaction energy scale}---Before delving into the BEC of Cooper pairs in high-$T_c$ oxides~\cite{Pitaevskii2016,Chen-RevModPhys-2024}, we first analyze the dominant interaction mechanisms between two Cooper pairs.
+Figure~\ref{fig:1}(a) shows that two Cu-bridged (\textbf{bridge-I}) \textbf{\ce{h+}-Cu-\ce{h+}} hole Cooper pairs exhibit not only direct interactions but also indirect interactions mediated by oxygen anions (\textbf{bridge-II}).
+This combined picture constitutes the \textbf{double-bridge mechanism} of high-$T_c$ superconductivity (see Fig.~\ref{fig:2} for details).
+A localized lattice-constant-scale \textbf{\ce{h+}-Cu-\ce{h+}} hole Cooper pair carries a charge of $+2e$, has $d$-wave symmetry with the angular momentum quantum number $l$=2, and is a spin-zero boson ($s$=0)~\cite{shi2025}.
+Direct Coulomb repulsion exists between two \textbf{\ce{h+}-Cu-\ce{h+}} pairs, with a minimum separation set by the lattice constant $a\approx 4$--$5$ {\AA} of the CuO$_2$ plane~\cite{Mourachkine2002}, corresponding to a bare repulsion energy of 14.4-11.5 eV.
+Under strong screening with an electron concentration of $1\times 10^{21}$ cm$^{-3}$, the Thomas--Fermi screening length is about 1.16 {\AA}, and the screened Coulomb repulsion drops exponentially to 0.46-0.15 eV (Fig.~\ref{fig:1}(b)).
+Exchange interactions also arise from wavefunction overlap, but their magnitude is noticeably weaker than the direct Coulomb repulsion due to incomplete overlap~\cite{Sakurai1994}.
+Treating the $d$-wave \textbf{\ce{h+}-Cu-\ce{h+}} pair as a magnetic dipole with orbital moment $M_z=2\mu_{\rm B}$, the magnetic interaction is estimated to be on the order of 10$^{-6}$ eV, which is negligible compared with the Coulomb interaction.

+In addition to direct Coulomb repulsion, oxygen anions act as correlation bridges that link neighboring \textbf{\ce{h+}-Cu-\ce{h+}} Cooper pairs (Fig.~\ref{fig:1}(a)), and \textbf{eV-scale} strong Coulomb attraction exists between each anion and its nearest Cooper pairs.
+As shown previously~\cite{shi2025}, the oxygen anion has an average valence state $1<x\leq 2$ and lies roughly half a lattice constant away from the Cooper pairs, i.e., $a/2\approx 2.5$ {\AA}.
+The bare Coulomb attraction between a Cooper pair ($+2e$) and O$^{x-}$ ($-e$ or $-2e$) is thus estimated to range from 11.52 to 23.04 eV.
+Under strong screening with a Thomas--Fermi screening length of 1.16 {\AA}~\cite{shi2025}, this attraction falls exponentially to 1.33-2.67 eV (Fig.~\ref{fig:1}(b)), which remains roughly one order of magnitude larger than the direct inter-pair Coulomb repulsion.